fortinetdev/terraform-provider-fortios/website/docs/guides/fgt_mgmt.html.md

 # Change the admin default port to the custom port

 To access the FortiGate via api user, port 443 is used for HTTPS (by default).
-If the port is changed or intended to be changed, refer to the details below:
+If the port is changed or intended to be changed, refer to the details below (Let us assume that the customized port is 8443):

 ## Option I
 1 Configure the Firewall's admin_sport to 8443 manually.